chenyun122/StepIndicator/README.md

 ## Usage
 You could use `StepIndicatorView` like you use `UIView`, create and layout it programmatically, or get everything done with Storyboard and XIB.
 Additionally, clone this [Demo](https://github.com/chenyun122/StepIndicator) project to find out how easy it is working.
-It's also provide a way to cooperate with UIScrollView.
+It also provides a way to cooperate with UIScrollView.
 ### Programmatically
 ```swift
     //......